-The name of the town in Brazil which the 30 missionaries from First Baptist Church, El Dorado chose to serve in 1986 is Redencao which means redemption.
+The name of the town in Brazil which the thirty missionaries from First Baptist Church, El Dorado chose to serve in 1986 is Redencao which means redemption.
 The purpose of our mission was to lead as many as possible to Christ so they might be redeemed.
-Our secondary purpose was to begin the building of 2 new churches for the work of Christ in the area.
+Our secondary purpose was to begin the building of two new churches for the work of Christ in the area.

 He had visited and given testimony in our church in El Dorado months earlier, so we already knew him.
-Also in attendance this were our mission hosts Johnny and Barbara Burnett who were SBC missionaries living in Belem.
-Their son Brett accompanied them and would serve as one of our interpreters.
-The church held about 150 people and was full of members and seekers each evening we had worship services.
+Also in attendance were our mission hosts Johnny and Barbara Burnett who were SBC missionaries living in Belem.
+Their son Brett accompanied them and served as one of our interpreters.
+The church held about one hundred and fifty people and was full of members and seekers each evening we had worship services.
 There were decisions by people to follow Christ at every meeting.

 An unusual Brazilian custom is when one approaches a home he claps his hands instead of knocking on the door.
 It is considered impolite to knock on a door.
 On one particular visit an elderly gentleman came to the door without a shirt.
 He stepped outside and following our conversation suddenly ran around to the back of the house.
 I thought perhaps he had been offended.
-In a minute or two he returned with his wife and 2 children.
+In a minute or two he returned with his wife and two children.
 He had put on his nicest shirt.
-All of them bowed their heads and repented to receive the gift of Christ for salvation!
+All of them bowed their heads and repented to receive the gift of Christ for salvation.
 He said he didn’t want to make such a prayer without having on his best clothes.

-One particular afternoon of visitation Cathy and I accompanied Lorenz to 6 houses and were able to present our stories.
-We then stopped at a bar and pool hall in which 7 very rough looking characters were noisily playing pool.
+One particular afternoon of visitation Cathy and I accompanied Lorenz to six houses and were able to present our stories.
+We then stopped at a bar and pool hall in which seven very rough looking characters were noisily playing pool.
 As we entered their conversations suddenly stopped, and we weren’t sure what would happen next.
-The owner got 2 crates which Cathy and I used as chairs, and we presented our testimonies while seated.
-The pool players were quiet and respectful and before we left, we wrote all of their names on the list of all the people who had heard the gospel that day.
+The owner got two crates which Cathy and I used as chairs, and we presented our testimonies while seated.
+The pool players were quiet and respectful and before we left, we wrote all of their names on the list of all the people who had heard the gospel this day.
 Down the street from the bar was a grove of trees providing a shady spot for a family, and Cathy witnessed to them about the love of Jesus for all and especially His love for children.

 Cathy, Bubba, Becky and I were invited one afternoon to visit a hospital owned by a physician Dr.Gerson and his wife Barbara who was also a physician.
 They gave us a tour of the hospital and their adjacent home while Barbara prepared for us some very delicious refreshments.
 Bubba witnessed to Dr. Gerson through our translator Alberto, a Brazilian exchange student who attended Ouachita Baptist University.
 Dr. Gerson had never become a Christian although his wife professed a faith in Christ.
 In a very tender moment he repented and prayed for Christ to enter his heart and life.
 He told us through tears, “This is a moment I will never forget as long as I live!”
 He invited us to return on another trip to work with him in their hospital, which I was able to do in 1988.

-When our time in Redencao was completed each of us believed we had been faithful to go where the Lord had invited and had experienced Him in a new and fresh way.
-Upon return home and reflecting back we believe at least 200 decisions were made by the people in Redencao to follow Christ by faith.
+When our time in Redencao was completed each of us believed we had been faithful to go where the Lord had invited and experienced Him in a new and fresh way.
+Upon return home and reflecting back we believe at least two hundred salvation decisions were made by the people in Redencao to follow Christ by faith.
 Cathy and I were grateful to have been part of this team of believers and are confident we will again meet our Brazilian brothers and sisters when Christ returns.